Fully-funded PhD studentships in Data Science

 , with Broda and Gabbay (Springer 2002).
 His research has led to publications in Behavioral & Brain Sciences, Theoretical Computer Science, Neural Computation, Machine Learning, Journal of Logic and Computation, Artificial Intelligence, Journal of Applied Logic, IEEE Transactions on Neural Networks and Learning Systems, and Studia Logica.
 He has consistently published at the flagship Artificial Intelligence and Neural Computation conferences AAAI, NIPS, IJCAI, AAMAS, IJCNN, ECAI.Garcez is editor-in-chief of the Neural Computing and Artificial Intelligence

 book series.
 He is area scientific editor of the Journal of Applied Logic

 (Logics and Neural Networks), area editor of the Journal of Logic and Computation

 (Reasoning and Learning, with L. Valiant), associate editor of the International Journal on Artificial Intelligence Tools

-, and member of the editorial boards of The Logic Journal of the IGPL
+, special track on deep learning and symbolic reasoning, and member of the editorial boards of The Logic Journal of the IGPL

 and The International Journal of Hybrid Intelligent Systems